famly/hire-me/README.md

 How to get started:
 - Fork this repository
 - Create a small application in React (or another agreed upon framework)
+- Describe your design decisions and setup instructions in the README.md of the forked repository

 The application should be able to do 3 things:
 1. List children